-How to Treat your Dog if it Eats Chocolate
+How to Treat your Dog if it Eats chocolate

-Depending on the amount of chocolate the animal has ingested, and certain variables about the dog specifically, including size and weight, general health, and the age of the dog, symptoms will vary in severity.
-Signs of chocolate poisoning can starts to present within just a few minutes, or not be apparent for several hours, so if you know for certain, or suspect it has been eaten, it is imperative to contact your vet immediately.
+Depending on the amount of chocolate the animal has ingested and certain variables about the dog specifically, including size and weight, general health, and the dog’s age, symptoms will vary in severity.
+Signs of chocolate poisoning can start to present within just a few minutes or not be apparent for several hours, so if you know for certain or suspect it has been eaten, it is imperative to contact your Vet immediately.

 Time is of the essence when it comes to treating your pooch, so it is best to induce vomiting and empty the contents of the stomach, ideally before the toxins have time to reach the animal’s bloodstream.

-The vet has many relief aids available to assist in treatment, including drugs to induce vomiting, careful professional monitoring of the dog’s condition, medications to regulate the heartbeat, and charcoal to absorb any remaining poison in the stomach.
+The Vet has many relief aids available to assist in treatment, including drugs to induce vomiting, careful professional monitoring of the dog’s condition, medications to regulate the heartbeat, and charcoal to absorb any remaining poison in the stomach.

-Prevention is Key
+Prevention is better than cure?